Csc32/English-Senteces-Generator/README.md

-# English IA Practice
+# English Sentences Generator

-This project was created to the midudev hackathon.
-Consist in a English sentences generator about a topic.
+Generate any example depending on your needs.

-This project will use the [co:here](https://cohere.ai/) API
+This project was created for the midudev hackathon and use the [co:here](https://cohere.ai/) API

 ## Technologies